 Painful, frequent urination and bloody urine are classic symptoms of a UTI.
 But you’ll need to make a doctor’s appointment to confirm a diagnosis.

-It’s important to complete the full course of treatment, or else the UTI could return.
+It’s important to complete the full course of treatment as prescribed by your doctor, or else the UTI could return.

 In addition to an antibiotic, other home remedies can help relieve discomfort.
 This includes drinking plenty of water to flush bacteria out of your urinary tract and using a heating pad to reduce pelvic and abdominal pain.